-- Turn protection cap with the bulb socket beneath it all the way counterclockwise and lift it off. - Pull bulb socket 2 of the parking light out of the reflector.
+- Turn protection cap 1 together with the underlying bulb socket counterclockwise all the way and remove it. - Pull bulb socket 2 of the parking light out of the reflector.

-- Pull out headlight bulb 3 - Insert the new headlight bulb.
+- Pull out headlight bulb 3. - Insert the new headlight bulb.

-Headlight (HS1/socket BX43t) ( p.
-106)
+Headlight (HS1/socket PX43t) ( p.
+110)

-Insert the protection cap with the bulb socket into the reflector and turn it all the way clockwise.
+Insert the protection cap with the bulb socket into the reflector and turn it clockwise all the way.